ExpositionEngineering/exposition-engineering-syllabus/README.md

 that reflect your timely attendance in class, participation in class activities such as stand-up meetings, and participation in the studio discussions on Discord.
 This also includes the assessment of any supporting assignments focused on creating, for instance, the visual and audio identity of the podcast.
-Finally, this includes a certification that a learner demonstrated competency of the use of the software, like VS Code and GitHub, that supports the operation of the podcasting studio.
+This also includes a certification that a learner demonstrated competency of the use of the software, like VS Code and GitHub, that supports the operation of the podcasting studio.
 - **Show Proposals**: This includes the assessment of six show proposals that offer information about the theme of and guest for an episode of a podcast.
 Each show proposal must appear as a file in a GitHub repository that originated from